 When grown, MK’s will find their training in various aspects of ministry, including music, helpful for serving in their church.
 They can be well-rounded and versatile in ministry because of their time on the field.

-OBSTACLE #3: TRUSTWORTHY TEACHERS -It’s hard enough to find a trustworthy teacher in many areas let alone in a foreign country.
+OBSTACLE: IT'S ALWAYS HARD TO FIND A TRUSTWORTHY TEACHER -It’s hard enough to find a trustworthy teacher in many areas let alone in a foreign country.
 Then suddenly, you will have to evaluate a total stranger from another culture (and in a new language!) for whether it’s safe to leave your kids with them.
 You also have to determine what kind of music he/she will teach your child and whether they are qualified to teach.
 Will your children learn helpful things within the culture or questionable stuff from this person?
 In many places, there may not be anyone in the area who can teach piano.

 A SOLUTION: As your student learns to play the piano, they will be able to contribute to your ministry with this skill.
 You may be in a location on the field where your 10-year-old is the most advanced pianist in the church.
 Even if they can play once a month, this may be a blessing to many people.
 It may also encourage others to start learning to play too, (if in an area where pianos are obtainable!).
 Older teens may be able to help start a music academy as a free ministry or a source of income!